oren/oren.github.io/chinese/comedy/README.md

 Jew bro and China bro are in disbelief...

 Waiter says: no Chinese Jews, but we have Grape Jews, Mango Jews, pineapple Jews, and Oren Jews

+## Joke 6

+Chinese engineer negotiating salary with an Israeli recruiter...

+## Joke 7

+Chinese say: Did I pass the loop?
+Jewish say: you raised on frugality and invent and simplify.
+Chines say: what about empathy?

+## Joke 8

+OMG, in the healthcare startup i worked at before joining Amazon, the Jewish CEO introduce one of the Chinese engineers I hired and said the same: WOOOOOO